-As of the effective date of this MD&A, the Company is developing three solar utility scale solar PV projects, the Georgetown Project, the Accalia Project, and the Sunnynook Project.
+As of the effective date of this MD&A, the Company is developing four solar utility scale solar PV projects, and one battery energy storage system ("BESS") Project (together "the Projects").

 The Georgetown Project has completed necessary project feasibility tasks, including an interconnection feasibility analysis and a constraints and environmental analysis based on land features such as slope data, wetlands, potential impacts to wildlife and the presence of native prairie grasses.
 A wildlife field study program which began in fall 2020 was completed in summer 2021.
-The Georgetown Project has completed stage 1 of the 6-stage AESO interconnection process and is currently in stage 2 and has completed the detailed interconnection studies required for that stage.
-Formal sign off on stage 2 from the AESO is expected in Q2 2022.
+The Georgetown Project has completed stage 2 of the 6-stage AESO interconnection process and is currently in stage 3.
+Formal sign off on stage 2 from the AESO was received on March 31, 2022.